padogrid/bundle-hazelcast-5-cluster-wan-app-grafana/README.md

   Prometheus server URL: <http://localhost:9091>

-	Alternatively, if you are using PadoGrid v0.9.33+, then you can add a new Prometheus data source as follows.
+	Alternatively, if you are using PadoGrid v0.9.33+, then you can add a new Prometheus datasource as follows.

 	```bash
 	cd_app grafana/bin_sh